Dissection (band): First era

-In 1988, a thrash metal band by the name of Siren’s Yell was formed in the Swedish town of Strömstad.
+In 1988, a thrash metal band named Siren's Yell was formed in the Swedish town of Strömstad.
 Its members were Jon Nödtveidt, Ole Öhman, Peter Palmdahl, and Mattias "Mäbe" Johansson.
 The group recorded a single demo before breaking up in 1989.
-Nödtveidt joined the band Rabbit’s Carrot, where Öhman played drums.
+Nödtveidt joined the band Rabbit's Carrot, where Öhman played drums.
 Nödtveidt and Öhman "were never very comfortable in Rabbit's Carrot, which also explains their short time in that band, as they wanted the music and lyrics to evolve on the extreme dark side.
-Jon would write songs and arrange them together with Ole in the rehearsal place, but the other members, didn't feel that the material would fit the band."
+Jon would write songs and arrange them together with Ole in the rehearsal place, but the other members didn't feel that the material would fit the band."
 In autumn 1989, Jon Nödtveidt formed Dissection together with Palmdahl on bass.
 In the spring of 1990, they recruited drummer Öhman.
-In April 1990, the first official rehearsal tape Severed into Shreds was recorded and sent to underground fanzines worldwide "to mark the birth of Dissection, a band that was about to make heavy impact on the scene".
-The band recruited former Siren’s Yell bassist Mattias "Mäbe" Johansson, who was now playing with the local death/thrash metal band Nosferatu, as a live session member playing rhythm guitar.
-Dissection’s first concert was held in October 1990 with death metal act Entombed.
+In April 1990, the first official rehearsal tape, Severed into Shreds, was recorded and sent to underground fanzines worldwide "to mark the birth of Dissection, a band that was about to make heavy impact on the scene".
+The band recruited former Siren's Yell bassist Mattias "Mäbe" Johansson, who was now playing with the local death/thrash metal band Nosferatu, as a live session member playing rhythm guitar.
+Dissection's first concert was held in October 1990 with death metal act Entombed.

 In December 1990, the band recorded and released the demo The Grief Prophecy.
 It contained three songs and featured illustrations by the artist known as Necrolord, who later created most Dissection album artworks.

-In January 1991, second guitarist John Zwetsloot joined the band, which now had a complete line-up "and could further develop their characteristic dual-harmony guitar-sound that was to become an important part of the band's sound".
-The first concert with Zwetsloot was held in February 1991 at a local death metal event in the band’s hometown Strömstad.
+In January 1991, second guitarist John Zwetsloot joined the band, which now had a complete line-up "and could further develop their characteristic dual-harmony guitar sound that was to become an important part of the band's sound".
+The first concert with Zwetsloot was held in February 1991 at a local death metal event in the band's hometown Strömstad.
 As the demo was spreading in the underground scene, the French record label Corpsegrinder Records offered Dissection a deal to record an EP.

-In April 1991, Dead, the notorious Norwegian black metal group Mayhem’s vocalist, committed suicide.
-A few days later, Dissection played the Mayhem song "Freezing Moon" in honor of Dead at a show in Falkenberg, Sweden, and made an unofficial special edition of The Grief Prophecy demo with a cover drawn by Dead.
-In September 1991 the band record three new tracks for the 7-inch EP Into Infinite Obscurity, released in December 1991 by Corpsegrinder Records in a limited edition of 1000 copies.
-In December 1991 Nödtveidt and Öhman also played live in Askim, Norway, at a black metal concert arranged by the Norwegian Black Circle Nödtveidt had joined, and Euronymous, who led the Circle and the band Mayhem.
-Nödtveidt, Öhman and Euronymous performed "Freezing Moon" live.
+In April 1991, Dead, the notorious Norwegian black metal group Mayhem's vocalist, committed suicide.
+A few days later, Dissection played the Mayhem song "Freezing Moon" in honour of Dead at a show in Falkenberg, Sweden, and made an unofficial special edition of The Grief Prophecy demo with a cover drawn by Dead.
+In September 1991, the band recorded three new tracks for the 7-inch EP Into Infinite Obscurity, released in December 1991 by Corpsegrinder Records in a limited edition of 1,000 copies.
+In December 1991, Nödtveidt and Öhman also played live in Askim, Norway, at a black metal concert arranged by the Norwegian Black Circle Nödtveidt had joined, and Euronymous, who led the Circle and the band Mayhem.
+Nödtveidt, Öhman, and Euronymous performed "Freezing Moon" live.